InterVol

-InterVol is a community volunteering charity based in the United Kingdom.
-InterVol support poverty reduction, conservation and education projects globally, as well as community volunteering based on university campuses in the United Kingdom.
-The charity is based at the University of Birmingham, Imperial College London, Lancaster University, University of Nottingham, and Oxford Brookes University.
+InterVol is a student volunteering charity based in the United Kingdom.
+InterVol support community volunteering around university campuses in the United Kingdom, as well as connecting students with overseas volunteering opportunities.
+The charity has students groups at the University of Birmingham, Imperial College London, Lancaster University, University of Nottingham, and SOAS University of London.

 History

 Formation

-InterVol was set up as a voluntary project in late 2003 by a group of students with the support of the Student Development (formerly Involve) department at the University of Birmingham Guild of Students.
-InterVol's volunteers began a system of student-led sustainable development projects, aiming to make a long term difference to communities in developing countries whilst working in close partnership with local NGOs in each country, as well as volunteering projects on their own campus.
+InterVol was set up as a voluntary project in late 2003 by a group of students with the support of the University of Birmingham Guild of Students.
+InterVol's volunteers began a system of student-led sustainable development projects, aiming to make a long term difference to communities in developing countries whilst working in close partnership with local NGOs in each country, as well as running volunteering projects, training sessions, and events on their own campus and in the local community.